theleharo/evkafka/README.md

 More details can be found in the [documentation](https://evkafka.readthedocs.io/)
 ## Usage

-The framework is in pre-alpha.
-There are a lot of things to do include docs.
+The framework is in alpha.
+There are a lot of things to do.